aleimba/bac-genomics-scripts/po2group_stats/README.md

 - **-g**=_str_, **-groups\_file**=_str_

-    Tab-delimited file with group affiliation for the genomes with **minimal two** and **maximal four** groups (easiest to create in a spreadsheet software and save in tab-separated format). **All** genomes from the PO matrix need to be included and group names are not allowed to contain whitespace characters.
+    Tab-delimited file with group affiliation for the genomes with **minimal two** and **maximal four** groups (easiest to create in a spreadsheet software and save in tab-separated format). **All** genomes from the PO matrix need to be included.
+Group names can only include alphanumeric (a-z, A-Z, 0-9), underscore (\_), dash (-), and period (.) characters (no whitespaces allowed either).
 Example format with two genomes in group A, three genomes in group B and D, and one genome in group C:

     group\_A&emsp;group\_B&emsp;group\_C&emsp;group\_D<br>
     genome1.faa&emsp;genome2.faa&emsp;genome3.faa&emsp;genome4.faa<br>